parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 So I decided to put the blog posts in a top-level directory in my repo called `blog_posts`.
 This is just to ease some vercel specific requirements I'll explain shortly.

 As I said earlier, I used a server action to handle getting the markdown info.
 I prefer server actions over api routes because I don't want to have a public api that lists files and their contents.
+Its probably a good security practice in general not to do that.

-So created a file called `actions.ts` in my blog directory:
+So I created a file called `actions.ts` in my blog directory:

 ```plaintext
  my-project